 You can help prevent an ACL tear by:

 - Exercise training that strengthens your leg muscles and core lower abdomen, pelvis, and hips).

 - Exercise training that develops the proper sports techniques and knee position for pivoting, cutting, jumping, and landing motions.

 When Should You See a Doctor for an ACL Tear?

 If you have injured your knee, or hear popping noises or other signs of an ACL injury, call your doctor right away to see how severe the injury is and to receive treatment.

-OrthoArizona has 21 offices throughout the Valley, each focused on quality care, compassion, and excellent customer service.
+OrthoArizona has nearly two dozen offices throughout the Valley, each focused on quality care, compassion, and excellent customer service.
 Since 1994, OrthoArizona has been dedicated to compassionate care of the highest quality.

 Make an appointment today at one of our 21 locations across Arizona to start your healing journey.

 The advice and information contained in this article is for educational purposes only and are not intended to replace or counter a physician’s advice or judgment.
 Please always consult your physician before taking any advice learned here or in any other educational medical material.